 Finally, scroll down to the advanced settings and give the Image field a custom CSS class called image.

-Adding CSS Styles
+Adding CSS styles

 If you open up your View on the front end, you’ll see it doesn’t quite fit the description of “beautiful” just yet.
 That’s because we’ve created the HTML structure, but we haven’t added any styles.